Very long-chain fatty acids

 3) Where do they come from?

-– Dietary sources and through production in the body, by elongation of shorter fatty acids to longer fatty acids.
+– Dietary sources and through production in the body, by elongation of shorter fatty acids into longer fatty acids.

-4) What causes the increase levels of VLCFA in adrenoleukodystrophy?
+4) What causes the elevated levels of VLCFA in ALD?

 5) Which of these possibilities is correct?

-– Studies with patient volunteers and in cells in the laboratory have shown that the process that normally breaks down or oxidizes VLCFAs is defective in adrenoleukodystrophy.
+– Studies of cells from ALD patients have shown that the process that normally breaks down or oxidizes VLCFAs is defective in ALD.

 How does the body normally oxidize fatty acids?